 10 Months After Landing in Vegas

 I bought this print while in Insadong, South Korea, a section of Seoul.
-The print remained in a poster tube for 10 months before I finally brought it n to be framed.
+The print remained in a poster tube for 10 months before I finally brought it in to be framed.
 Since I have no place to now put it as I still live with family as of May 2011, it’s covered again and put away like an old relic like the ark in “Raiders of the Lost Ark.”
-(Re-Posting this even though it was in May.
-Some unfinished blog business.

 Notice the the two men in the distance (top left) gazing at the women bathing.

 You may want to re-read The Package, an earlier blog, to re-fresh the history of this package.
 Basically, this package was shipped from Las Vegas to Korea during the first week I left which was the very beginning of June.
 The package took like 10 days to arrive and then went through a whole lot of red tape and I didn’t see it for a few more weeks, right up to the week I was going to fly back.

 So, unfortunately, my one year journey of living and working abroad in Korea was only going to be a month-long.
 I decided to use that same package to ship back to Las Vegas.
 This was a few days before my flight back, on July 9th I believe.
 I wanted to do what I could to avoid any overweight fees on luggage like I had flying to Korea.
 I filled the package with ESL and screenwriting books and resources.
 Saving myself some dough, I opted to ship via boat, but that meant it would take anytime from 2 weeks to two or three months.
 Finally, a few days ago, about August 25th the package came home.

 In the video above which had been filmed July 4th weekend there are references to ‘the package.’
 Skype made it effortlessly to connect with my family during some rough times abroad.
 To infinity and beyond!